NCBI-Hackathons/MetagenomicAntibioticResistance/README.md

 ## Workflow method

 The pipeline use three databases that should be downloaded with the script:
-1.	**hg19 human genome database** used for alignment and filtering reads of human origin from metagenomics samples.
+1.	**GRCh37/hg19 human reference genome database** used for alignment and filtering reads of human origin from metagenomics samples.
 2.	**CARD database** used for search of genomic signatures in the subset of reads unaligned to human genome.
 3.	**RefSeq reference bacterial genomes database** used for search and assigning of 16S RNA taxonomic labels the subset of reads unaligned to human genome.